preslavmihaylov/todocheck/README.md

 - [Configuration](#configuration)

 # How it works
-Here's an example of an annotated TODO:
+Here's an example of an annotated `TODO`:
 ```
 // TODO J123: Fix this typo
 func fuu() {